MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 A network diagram illustrates the solution from the perspective of the network that it runs on or interacts with.
 These diagrams are useful in visualizing the workload's network segmentation, network points of failure, and key network transitions such as internet egress and ingress points.

 Network diagrams usually have a life past implementation.
-They're key diagrams used in audits and incident response.
+They're often used in audits and incident response.

 ##### State diagram

 A state diagram is a specialized visualization.
-It shows the states that a flow (or an individual component) can be in.
+It shows the state that a flow (or an individual component) is in.
 It also shows how the flow transitions between states in response to conditions or events.

 ##### Flowchart